-All the way from Tokyo to New York City, Japanese cuisine is a now a definitive staple in the NYC food scene.
-No matter if you’re after sushi rolls, fresh nigiri, or warm sake, you’ll be sure to find a menu with these Japanese specialities.
+All the way from Tokyo to New York City, Japanese cuisine is now a definitive staple in the NYC food scene.
+No matter if you’re after sushi rolls, fresh nigiri, or warm sake, you’ll be sure to find a menu with these Japanese specialties.
 Here in NYC, there are such a wide range of restaurants serving up signature dishes.
 Whether you’re looking for a fancy omakase meal or a hidden gem of a sushi house in your neighborhood, you’ll be sure to find something that fits your taste and budget.
 To fulfill your craving, we put together a complete guide to the best sushi NYC has to offer.

 1. Sushi of Gari, Multiple Locations